e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 npx prisma migrate resolve --applied 0_init
 ```

+You also need to mark this migration as already applied in production.
+Change your `DATABASE_URL` in your `.env` to the value you use in production and run the above command again.
+Then restore your `.env` file with your local value.

+> **Important** It is not "normal" to manipulate the production database from your local environment, and most of the time this will not even be allowed by the configuration of your database.
+We are doing it here because we started the project with a prototyping mindset (using prisma db push) and we are now in a more future proof mindset.

 #### **Define `User` Model**:

 Open `prisma/schema.prisma`.
 Under the `datasource` and `generator` blocks, define a new model for users: